3.6 Non-compliance Sanction Reapplications

 After following the sanction guidelines of section 3.6.1- Entering Sanction the WFPS or WFSSS must:

-- Schedule the sanctioned person to go through the comprehensive evaluation.
+- Schedule the sanctioned person to go through the Sanction Re-engagement comprehensive evaluation interview.

 - Continue to try to reengage the sanctioned person.

 - Referrals to the supervisor or designee should be made in month two or three to ensure that a decision is received by month four.

 188.8.131.52 NCS Reapplication - Step-by-step guide

 The intake application worker refers applicants who have been closed by a supervisor or designee to meet a 4-week WorkFirst participation requirement.
 Once the person is in pending status, they will appear on the 'NCS Reapplicant report' on the Caseload Management Report.
 Only the person who caused the termination will appear on the report.

 Once the referral is received, the WFPS or WFSSS:

 - Decides if the person is able to participate.